Eligibility

 Eligibility for Social Security disability requires that the claimant meets a number of stipulations, including a duration requirement.
 Apart from an impairment that will likely end with death, in order to receive Social Security disability benefits, the problem must persist for at least twelve straight months.

-If the disability comes and goes, it is not considered a hindrance in to garnering benefits.
+If the disability comes and goes, it is not considered a hindrance to garnering benefits.
 If the issues surrounding the disability are not connected, it can harm the case.

-When beginning your case, the duration requirement might lead to a denial of benefits if it has yet to be met and the impairment is judged to be one that will show improvement within the 12 month timeframe.
+When beginning your case, the duration requirement might lead to a denial of benefits if it has yet to be met and the impairment is judged to be one that will show improvement within the 12-month timeframe.

 If the duration requirement has been reached, Hugh Field can ask for a closed period of disability.
 This is relevant if the problems that resulted in you being disabled improve to the point where you can work after 12 months have passed.